Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 # 100 Days of Code Challenge

+## Day 99: 06 August 2018

+- Continued Pet Shop project.
+Added user collection route, user can see the collection of other when searching one specific animal and corrected few bugs.

+**Aprox Time:** ***1.5 hour***

 ## Day 98: 05 August 2018

 - Continued Pet Shop project.
 Added new model, add new animal in database when registering.
 Added search and login route, user can find an animal, put passport-jwt and bcrypt script in login and register route.
 Corrected some text.